 But if this plan doesn’t work for you, there may be an alternative solution: check out freelancing websites like Upwork or FreeeUp for office workers, writers, and designers.
 It’s a great way to earn and save some money on the side, while it could also turn out to become a new career opportunity.
 In each case, freelancing can help you make it through the hard times if you don’t get that well-deserved salary increase.

-Getting through the divorce and living alone once again is always a painful and heartbreaking process.
+Getting through the divorce and living alone once again can be a painful and heartbreaking process.
 Financial burdens make it even more exhausting since you need to reconsider personal budget and prepare a new plan of spending, both short-term and in the long run.

-In this post, we explained to you 5 practical ways to save money if you are divorced.
-These tactics demand a lot of patience and willpower, but you can still fulfill the plan and live your life comfortably.
+These 5 ways to save money if you are divorced demand a lot of patience and willpower, but with practice, you’ll find you can use all these tactics and still live a comfortable life.
 Feel free to try our tips and let us know in comments how it worked out for you.
 Good luck!